-A variety of online tools are available from the Data and Tools webpage that will help you access and analyze TRI data.
+A variety of online tools available from the Data and Tools webpage will help you access and analyze TRI data.

 - Basic Data Files: Each file contains the most commonly requested data fields submitted by facilities on the TRI Reporting Form R or the Form A Certification Statement.